minhdang26403/minhdang26403.github.io/_posts/2025-11-11-ndarray-design.md

 layout: post
 title: How to Build a Multi-Dimensional Array by Separating View Logic from Compute Kernels
 date: 2025-11-11 11:30:00
-description: A deep dive into my `NDArray`'s core design.
-I explain the "Control Plane vs. Data Plane" model–using "smart" Python to handle all the complex view and stride logic, which lets us build a "dumb," simple, and incredibly fast C++ and CUDA backend
+description: A deep dive into my multi-dimensional design.
+I explain the "Control Plane vs. Data Plane" model, which implements "smart" Python to handle all the complex view and stride logic, letting us build a "dumb," simple, and incredibly fast C++ and CUDA backend
-tags: MLSys, Systems Design, Python, C++, Deep Learning
+tags: mlsys, systems-design, python
 categories: needle
 featured: true
 ---